General Liability vs. Professional Liability: What’s the Difference?

 That’s because general liability and professional liability protect your business financially from different risks.
 General liability tends to protect you from more physical risks (like property damage and accidents), while professional liability can protect your business from more intangible risks, like negligence or making a mistake.

-By having both policies, you can provide your business with a more comprehensive layer of protection.
+By having both policies, you can provide your business with a more comprehensive layer of protection — and greater peace of mind.

-Getting business insurance is a smart choice for business owners who want to protect themselves from big risks.
-And combining general liability insurance with professional liability insurance is a great way to give your business a solid foundation of protection.
+Getting business insurance is a smart choice for small business owners who want to protect themselves from big risks, land more gigs, and give themselves peace of mind.
+And combining general liability and professional liability insurance is a great way to give your business a solid foundation of protection.

 Mariah Bliss